sparkflows/sparkflows-docs/docs/aws/sagemaker.rst

 AWS provides managed policies for SageMaker.
 Example : AmazonSageMakerFullAccess

-We created a Role with 2 Policies:
+We created a new Role called **aws-sagmaker-full-access** with 2 Policies:

 * AmazonS3FullAccess
+* AmazonSageMakerFullAccess

+We updated the **EMR_EC2_DefaultRole** role to also have the AmazonSageMakerFullAccess Policy:

+* AmazonElasticMapReduceforEC2Role
 * AmazonSageMakerFullAccess